 This approach effectively eliminates language barriers without the need for dedicated multilingual support teams.

 AI goes beyond just answering questions.
+It identifies patterns such as:

 This analysis offers educators valuable insights.